eeariass/eeariass.github.io/_posts/2020-10-01-junos-apply-path.md

 slug: junos-apply-path.md
 ---

-`apply-path` feature allows for secure and simplified configuration parsing of [mostly] IP addresses in the Junos software.
+Junos apply-path feature allows for secure and simplified configuration parsing of [mostly] IP addresses in the Junos software.

 How it works?
 A matching condition is created under a particular hierarchy, based on this junos is able to get the values (mostly IP addresses) to be expanded based on the current configuration.
-### Scenario 1: Enhancing BGP security with `apply-path`
+### Scenario 1: Enhancing BGP security with apply-path
 In this network we have setup pair of router connected via eBGP, due to security reasons we need to apply a `firewall filter` to reject connections from source IP addresses other than those configured within the BGP group in R1 to avoid any external malicious source from attempting to connect to our edge router R1.

 #### Image 1 - my $bgp_peers topology